Most cases of cancer of the ovary (ovarian cancer) develop in older women

 - A more marked swelling of the abdomen.
 This is caused by ascites, which is a collection of fluid in the abdomen.
 It is caused by the growth and spread of the cancer to the inside of the abdomen which causes fluid to accumulate.

 All of the above symptoms can be caused by various other conditions.
 Also, when symptoms first start they are often vague for some time, such as mild discomfort in the lower abdomen.
 These symptoms may be thought to be due to other conditions.
-The possibility of ovarian cancer may not be considered for some time until the symptoms get worse.
+The possibility of ovarian cancer may not be considered for some time until the symptoms become worse.

 If the cancer spreads to other parts of the body, various other symptoms can develop.